 I have been back to Greece eight or nine times: twice in each case to Crete and the Ionian islands but mostly to the mainland.
-When you mention holidaying in Greece people will ask “which island?”
+When you mention holidaying in Greece people usually ask “which island?”
 I enjoy travelling by ferry but don’t fancy two weeks holed up on a tiny island where there’s nothing to do except eat, drink and sunbathe.
 I’m not one for nightclubs.
 You can do all of that on the mainland too, but there’s so much more.
 If you include the Aegean sea, Greece is a bigger country than you might think, stretching from Italy to Turkey – that’s a long way west to east.
 Yet the population is only 12 million.

 Anne and I spent four consecutive summer holidays in the Peloponnese (technically an island since they opened the Corinth Canal) in the 90s.
 We had such a good time we kept returning, always exploring a little further.

 Some friends said to me recently that they had no desire to visit Greece because it was so busy.
-They must have been joking.
+They must have been kidding.
 Early July is still low season and you never have to queue for anything.

 Everyone should go!